 It is important to keep a record of the exercises you do.
-A 12-week record sheet detailed which exercises should be done when can be downloaded here.
+A 12-week record sheet detailing which exercises should be done and when can be downloaded here.

 Heel drop eccentric strengthening exercises

-- The gastrocnemius is the larger muscle which originates from the femur (thigh bone) so needs to be stretched and strengthened with the knee straight.
+- The gastrocnemius is the larger muscle that originates from the femur (thigh bone) so needs to be stretched and strengthened with the knee straight.

 Gastrocnemius heel drop